maduhu/Documentation/CentralDirectory/central_directory_endpoints.md

 # Central Directory

-The Central Directory is a group of loosely coupled microservices that allow DFSPs to store and retrieve End User information.
+The Central Directory API is a group of loosely coupled microservices that allow DFSPs to store and retrieve End User information.

 ## Endpoints